Mali: 2020s coups and Assimi Goïta junta

 On 10 January 2022, Mali announced the closure of its borders and recalled several ambassadors to ECOWAS countries in response to sanctions placed on Mali for deferring elections for four years.
 On 4 February, France's ambassador was expelled.
 According to Human Rights Watch, Malian troops and suspected Russian mercenaries from the Wagner Group executed around 300 civilian men in central Mali in March 2022.
 France had started withdrawing French troops from Mali in February 2022, commencing the end of Operation Barkhane.
 On 2 May, the military government announced breaking its defence accords concluded in 2013 with France, constituting an additional step in the deterioration of Malian–French relations.
-This latest announcement has been criticized by French authorities and considered as "illegitimate".
+France considered the announcement as illegitimate.
 A UN panel reported that in the first three months of 2022, 543 civilians were killed and 269 wounded, warning the 2015 peace agreement between the government and pro-independence groups was threatened by a potential risk of confrontation for the first time in five years.
-The report also noted a sharp increase in the number of people needing humanitarian assistance over the previous year.
+The need for humanitarian assistance also increased.

 In June 2023, Mali removed French as an official language with the approval of a new constitution by 97% of voters in a referendum conducted by the junta.

-On 7 September 2023, al-Qaeda linked JNIM militants attacked a vessel on the Niger River, killing at least 154 civilians.

 In July 2024, CSP-DPA rebels and JNIM militants killed dozens of Russian mercenaries and Malian government forces during the Battle of Tinzaouaten.
-On 5 August 2024 the Republic of Mali announced that it was severing diplomatic relations with Ukraine.

 On 17 September 2024, al-Qaeda linked JNIM militants attacked several locations across Bamako, killing at least 77 people and injuring 255 others.

-In July 2025, JNIM began a strategy to blockade the government-controlled cities from foreign fuel imports and to cut them off from each other.
+In 2025 JNIM began a strategy to blockade the government-controlled cities from foreign fuel imports and to cut them off from each other.
 Mali depends on foreign fuel imports, receiving 95% of its fuel from Senegal or Ivory Coast.
-Starting from 1 July, JNIM attacks cut off connections to Mauritania and Senegal, and they were followed by similar attacks in the south near Ivory Coast and Guinea.
-From 3 September, JNIM imposed a blockade against cities in southern Mali, including the capital Bamako, after the government had stopped fuel sales in rural areas.
-This increased fuel prices in the capital by 500% and has led to economic disruption, lines at gas stations, school closures, and cancellations of flights from the Bamako International Airport.
+JNIM attacks cut off connections to Mauritania and Senegal, and they were followed by similar attacks in the south near Ivory Coast and Guinea.
+JNIM imposed a blockade against cities in southern Mali, including Bamako, after the government had stopped fuel sales in rural areas.
+This increased fuel prices in the capital by 500% and led to economic disruption, lines at gas stations, school closures, and cancellations of flights from the Bamako International Airport.
 In early September the Malian truckers' union stopped operations for two weeks due to the dangerous conditions along roads in southern Mali, leaving 1,000 fuel trucks waiting in Ivory Coast.
-On 28 October, the U.S. Embassy advised all American citizens to leave the country immediately because of increasing instability, and to do so by plane, because of "terrorist attacks along national highways".
+In October the U.S. Embassy advised American citizens to leave the country immediately because of increasing instability, and to do so by plane, because of "terrorist attacks along national highways".
+In April 2026, widespread unrest was reported from various locations across the country, apparently sponsored by a diverse range of rebel groups.